-- Complete courses of study that satisfy the Board of Studies curriculum and assessment requirements for the RoSA - Complete Year 10 - Satisfy the Board of Studies and College attendance, conduct and effort requirements - To be eligible to receive the RoSA, students must maintain a minimum of 85 per cent attendance and complete every assessment task. - Attend until the final day of Year 10
+- complete courses of study that satisfy the Board of Studies curriculum (at least 50% of all classwork) and every assessment tasks requirement for the RoSA. - complete Year 10. - satisfy the Board of Studies and College attendance, conduct and effort requirements. - maintain a minimum of 85 per cent attendance and complete every assessment task. - attend until the final day of Year 10.

-Satisfactorily complete in Years 7 and 8 includes:
+Satisfactorily complete in Years 7 and 8:

-- The core English course
+- The core English course.

-- The core Mathematics course
+- The core Mathematics course.

-- The core Science course
+- The core Science course.

-- The core Australian History/Geography course from the Human Society and it's Environment (HSIE) Key Learning Area this includes Civics and Citizenship
+- The core Australian History/Geography course from the Human Society and it's Environment (HSIE) Key Learning Area this includes Civics and Citizenship.

-- The core PDHPE course
+- The core PDHPE course.

-- Languages 100 continuous hours of a language
+- Languages 100 continuous hours of a language.

-- Mandatory Creative Arts
+- Mandatory Creative Arts.

-- Mandatory Technology
+- Mandatory Technology.